 Catholic Charities of Arkansas (CCA) is resettling at least 49 Afghan refugees who began arriving in Little Rock in October.
 Gov. Asa Hutchinson announced Sept 16 that nearly 100 Afghan refugees would be resettled in Arkansas with assistance from faith-based organizations and local sponsors as part of a national response to the humanitarian crisis in Afghanistan after the Taliban seized control in August. | How Afghan Refugees Get to Arkansas

-CCA's Refugee Resettlement Office, with the help of the U.S. Conference of Catholic Bishops' Migration and Refugee Services, are being resettled in central Arkansas and Canopy Northwest Arkansas, which is affiliated with Lutheran Immigration and Refugee Services, are being resettled in northwest Arkansas.
-Since the governor's announcement in September, both organizations have been told to expect more refugees to relocate.
+CCA's Refugee Resettlement Office, with the help of the U.S. Conference of Catholic Bishops' Migration and Refugee Services, are resettling Afghan refugees in central Arkansas, and Canopy Northwest Arkansas, which is affiliated with Lutheran Immigration and Refugee Services, are resettling Afghan refugees in northwest Arkansas.
+Since the governor's announcement in September, both organizations have been told to expect more refugees to relocate in the state.

-Jennifer Verkamp-Ruthven, director of refugee resettlement, and Rebecca Bryant, refugee resettlement specialist, are serving as caseworkers in the resettlement process.
+Jennifer Verkamp-Ruthven, director of refugee resettlement, and Rebecca Bryant, refugee resettlement specialist, are serving as caseworkers in the resettlement process for CCA.

 Verkamp-Ruthven told Arkansas Catholic that her office formed sponsor teams from the interfaith community to adopt families to help provide housing, furnishings, clothing and food.
-The U.S. State Department's Afghan Placement Assistance Program provides relocated Afghans 30 to 90 days of assistance and CCA is receiving some funding to assist refugees from the federal government through the USCCB, but monetary donations are still needed to cover the remaining expenses, such as interpreters or housing.
-All donations will go directly to serve the needs of Afghan refugees.
+The U.S. State Department's Afghan Placement Assistance Program provides relocated Afghans 30 to 90 days of assistance and CCA is receiving some funding to assist refugees from the federal government through the USCCB, but monetary donations are still needed to cover the remaining expenses, which could include interpreters or housing.
+All donations go directly to serve the needs of Afghan refugees.